Northern Spain -Mountains, coast and outstanding gastronomy...

 There are two main climate zones in the north of Spain clearly demarcated by the mountains which cut the area in two east to west but there are also a some important, benign micro-climates to take into account.

-On the north side of the mountains, in what’s known as Green Spain, the climate is Atlantic-maritime characterised by mild temperatures, both in summer and winter, and higher rainfall than the rest of the Iberian Peninsula (hence the ‘green’).
+On the north side of the mountains, in what’s known as Green Spain, the coast which runs from the Basque Country though Asturias and Cantabria to Galicia, the climate is Atlantic-maritime characterised by mild temperatures, both in summer and winter, and higher rainfall than the rest of the Iberian Peninsula (hence the ‘green’).
 The north coast is best between April and October with very agreeable temperatures even in the height of summer.

-As you go south over the Cordillera mountains the climate (and the flora and fauna) change to Mediterranean with hot, dry summers and cold winters.
+As you go south over the Cordillera mountains to Burgos, León and La Rioja, the climate (and the flora and fauna) change to Mediterranean with hot, dry summers and cold winters.
 The ideal times to visit are from March through to early July and again September through to early November, though for sun-lovers the high summer also has its attraction.

 Benign micro-climates